BrainObjects/BrainObjectDocs/README.md

-# BrainObjects - Design Documentation and Ideas
+# BrainObjects - Design documentation and ideas

 One of the main motivations behind BrainObjects is the search for a new WebObjects-EOF System.